 If you want your menu to be displayed on the website, you need to assign a module position to it.
 Therefore, you need add a new module to your Joomla website.

-The easiest and quickest method to create the module for your menu is going to the Menu Manager page, and clicking on Add a module for this menu type.
+The easiest and quickest method to setup the module for your menu is going to the Menu Manager page, and clicking on Add to align a module to this menu type.

-Alternatively, you can add a Menu Module through the Module Manager.
+Alternatively, you can setup a Menu Module via Module Manager.

-There are some basic points regarding the Menu Module, including creating a descriptive title, selecting the name of the menu you just created, selecting a position in your template where you want you menu to appear.
+There are some basic information of the Menu Module, including creating a descriptive title, selecting the name of the menu, selecting a position where you want the menu show up.

-After that, click the Save or the Save & Close toolbar button to create the new Menu Module.
+After that, click the Save or the Save & Close to create a new Menu Module.
 Now, you can see the menu on your Joomla website.
 If you wish, you can also create more pages the same manner.

 #5.
 Keep Your Joomla Website Secure